swrlab/swrlab/docs/STREAMING.md

 ```

 The returned object will include a unique `appId` that does not expire and can be used forever.
-_Note: Those Ids are only valid within the queried stage level and station._
+_Note: Those Ids are only valid within the queried stage level and station.
+Only `swr3` and `dasding` are currently available for Responsive Radio Streams._

 For API calls then add `appId` to the URL Query: